 As part of the frequent reviews I do for One More Cup of Coffee, I sign up for A LOT of horrible products.
 But actually, worse than a bad product is a product that I can't actually get into to review.
-That means wasted time, wasted energy, and in this case, my credit card info plastered on 3 different websites with nothing to show for (except the worry that they’ll charge me for something).
+That means wasted time, wasted energy, and in this case, my credit card info submitted to 3 different websites I don't trust!

 Project Payday is a very typical service in that it opens up with a “testimonial” video from someone that succeeded in their service.
 Of course, they do not explain HOW you will make money, but they do tell you that it's easy, that you can start making money fast, and that you don't need any skills to do it.

 Whether or not you believe the testimonials, it's my opinion that if a system doesn't describe to you what you will be doing, there is a problem.
 What's the big secret?
 I actually earn a full time income online and I tell people how to copy my methods for free!
 I don't really care if people know how I earn money because their businesses do not affect my own.
 Usually when you have to pay for a ‘secret way to earn' it's not worth them money.

 I would also like to mention that it's clear the videos have been around since the early 2000's or before, so this is a very old, infrequently updated system.

 But in the spirit of things, to write an honest review of Project Payday, I tried really hard to figure out what we'll be doing to make money with this system.

 Money is made when people buy stuff, so we need to figure out who is buying what, where the money is going, and where we fit into the picture.
 If there is no buying and selling, the system probably illegal like cash gifting or a pyramid scheme.